 When digging through Star Wars reference material with Lucasfilm, the LEGO Star Wars team discovered that the original reference image used to create the AT-AT pilot minifigure was overexposed.
 The character’s armour and helmet looked white when they were, in fact, grey.

 In 2015, the LEGO Group released a true representation of the AT-AT pilot’s costume.

 Throughout the design process, several printing options are usually put forward for each minifigure.

 The designers have group discussions about the pros and cons of each design, using design sheets, before approving a final version for production.

 The LEGO Star Wars designers digitally produce concept art when designing a new minifigure.
-These sketches help inform the mold, the colors and any printed details on the final minifigure.
+These sketches help inform the mold, the colours and any printed details on the final minifigure.

 In the movies, our first introduction to Han Solo occurs in this shady establishment in Mos Eisley.
 Han's tense encounter with a trigger-happy bounty hunter called Greedo can be accurately recreated with the Mos Eisley Cantina LEGO set (set no. 75052).

 LEGO, the LEGO logo, the Minifigure and the Brick and Knob configurations are trademarks of the LEGOGroup. ©2017 The LEGO Group.
 Manufactured by Dorling Kindersley, 80 Strand, London, WC2R 0RL, UK under license from the LEGO Group

 All rights reserved.